needful-apps/Gunter/README.md

 ## Acknowledgements

-"This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com."
+This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com.

 ---